Frequently Asked Questions

 - My employer requires that I be fingerprinted.
 Will the Lower Paxton Twp.
 Police provide that service?

 - Is there a curfew in Lower Paxton Township?

 There are two parts to this question.
 If you are being bothered by your neighbors' cats, the owners are in violation of the Animals at Large ordinance and the police will take action against them.
-However, if the cats are feral, please visit www.nobodyscats.org for guidance.
-They have a trap-neuter-return program.
-Do remember, though, that if you feed feral cats, they do become, in essence, your responsibility and, arguably, your animal.
+However, if the cats are feral, please visit firstname.lastname@example.org and describe your situation.

 No. Lower Paxton Township has adopted the International Fire Code which prohibits open burning without a permit.
 It is permissible, under strict guidelines, to have a campfire for recreational purposes within a fire ring or portable fire pit.
 If the smoke becomes objectionable, it may be ordered that it be extinguished.
 For additional information on this topic, please contact the Township Fire Marshall or the Fire Chief for your fire district.

 Unless we deem an animal to be a risk to the community (e.g. rabid, aggressive), we do not remove non-domestic animals.
 Injured deer, bear, and and other game animals are picked up the PA Game Commission.
 Animals such as skunks, groundhogs, and rabbits that are not deemed a risk must be removed by a private pest removal company.
 They can be found in the phone book.